The RetroBeat: 30 years of Monkey Island

 This week, The Secret of Monkey Island turned 30 years old.
-Monkey Island is one of my favorite video game series, and Secret is the one that started that beautiful franchise.
+Monkey Island is one of my favorite video game series, and Secret is the one that started the beautiful franchise.

 The Monkey Island games are point-and-click adventures.
 They focus on exploration and puzzle-solving, and you navigate your character, the wannabe pirate Guybrush Threepwood, by pointing and clicking around the world.
 This is a style of game LucasArts helped make famous back in the day, especially in the ’90s.